mijailmariano/drivers_of_workplace_equity/README.md

 <br>

-$H_0$: "There is not a relationship between observed variable outcomes and expected employee turn over."
+$H_0$ (Null Hypothesis): "There is not a relationship between observed variable outcomes and expected employee turn over."

-$H_a$: "There is a relationship between observed variable outcomes and expected employee turn over."
+$H_a$ (Alternate Hypothesis): "There is a relationship between observed variable outcomes and expected employee turn over."

-* $alpha$: 1 - Confidence Interval (95% confidence level)
+* $alpha$: 1.0 - Confidence Interval (95% confidence level)
 * $\alpha$ = 0.05

 </br>